praneet1988/ELeFHAnt/README.md

 Please cite our GitHub page if using for research purposes (https://github.com/praneet1988/ELeFHAnt).

 # Bugs/Issues
 Please report bugs, issues and improvements using the issues section of the GitHub page.

+# Contribute to Code
+Please open pull request to contribute to existing code interms of improvements / new features / bugs.